MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-change-layout-currently-used-report.md

 If you selected a built-in RDLC or Word report layout, then no further action is required and the layout will be used the next time the report is run.

 ## <a name="to-specify-a-custom-layout-on-a-report"></a>To specify a custom layout on a report
-1. You specify which custom layout to use on the report from the **Custom Report Layouts** window.
-If the **Custom Report Layouts** window is not open, then in the **Report Layout Description** field, choose the lookup button.
+1. You specify which custom layout to use on the report from the **Custom Report Layouts** page.
+If the **Custom Report Layouts** page is not open, then in the **Report Layout Description** field, choose the lookup button.
-2. In the **Custom Report Layouts** window, select the row for custom layout that you want to use, and then close the window.
+2. On the **Custom Report Layouts** page, select the row for custom layout that you want to use, and then close the page.

-You return to the **Report Layout Selection** window.
+You return to the **Report Layout Selection** page.
 The name of the selected custom layout displays in the **Custom Layout Description** field.
 The custom layout will be used the next time that you run the report.

 ## <a name="see-also"></a>See Also
 [Managing Report Layouts](ui-manage-report-layouts.md)